-HD4: New housing design should provide an open aspect appropriate to a rural/semirural area and conform, wherever possible, to the design code set out in Appendix 4 - Design Code.
+HD4: New housing design should respect the rural/semi-rural character of the Buntingford Community Area and its immediate context having appropriate regard to the standards set out in Appendix 4 - Design Code.

 This policy seeks to ensure that the quality of new housing development takes account of the rural nature of the BCA and developments that address this and provide for a variety of private garden spaces will be encouraged.
 All new houses should benefit from private garden or balcony space, for drying clothes, accommodating pets, children's play, quiet enjoyment, horticulture, encouraging wildlife, etc.